tpwidman-vf/unit-testing/README.md

 ### Environment Variables

+These can be set in advanced or when prompted they will be set by the bash script.

 - **PROJECT_PREFIX**: Set this to customize the prefix for your ticket numbers (e.g., `JIRA`, `WIN`, etc.).
 Defaults to `JIRA`.
 - **TICKET_NUMBER**: Optionally set this environment variable to avoid being prompted for a ticket number repeatedly.
 If set, the script will use this value for the current commit.
 - **PROCEED_PROMPT**: Set this to `false` if you want to skip the confirmation step (default is `true`).